There are so many reasons to avoid the use of chemical pesticides in your garden.

 - Deer – deer can do a huge amount of damage in a short space of time, fencing or netting is one deterrent and you can also use Deer Scram which is an unholy mix of garlic, white pepper, dried blood and meat meal to sprinkle around the plants

 - Moles – people have been driven to distraction by moles which are notoriously persistent.
-There are mole deterrents which emit sonic waves and are solar-powered, these seem to receive mixed reviews.
-Otherwise, there are repellents which you can use on the ground although not near food plants.
+There are mole deterrents that emit sonic waves and are solar-powered, these seem to receive mixed reviews.
+Otherwise, there are repellents that you can use on the ground although not near food plants.
 You have to be in for the long battle with moles

 - Rodents – you can deter with a toxic perfume, not toxic to your garden but deeply unpleasant to the vermin or use live traps to catch and re-release

 Your other enemies will be weeds and moss.
-Again familiarity with their growing cycles and spraying at the right point in the development of that particular weed are crucial.
+Again familiarity with their growing cycles and spraying at the right point in the development of that particular weed is crucial.

-There are tons of online resources which can act as a library source of factual information as well as forums and groups where you can share in the knowledge and expertise of other gardeners.
-Thanks to websites like www.growsmartgrowsafe.org you need never feel on your own in your quest to have a pest-free garden, there are plenty of other gardeners just like you.
+There are tons of online resources that can act as a library source of factual information as well as forums and groups where you can share in the knowledge and expertise of other gardeners.
+Thanks to websites like www.growsmartgrowsafe.org and useful downloadable resources like this one, you need never feel on your own in your quest to have a pest-free garden, there are plenty of other gardeners just like you.